Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Introduction

-The purpose of our present investigation is to derive the proper (anti-)BRST transformations for the 4D Abelian 2-form theory {\it without} using HC.
-Thus, our present endeavor is drastically different from our earlier work [17] where the HC is used in its full blaze of glory.
-Furthermore, we derive the proper (i.e. off-shell nilpotent and absolutely anticommuting) (anti-)co-BRST symmetry transformations which is a completely novel result in our present investigation.
-We exploit, in our present endeavor, the (anti-)chiral superfields (defined on the (4, 1)-dimensional super-submanifolds of the general (4, 2)-dimensional supermanifold) and put (anti-)BRST and (anti-)co-BRST invariant restrictions (BRSTIRs and CBRSTIRs) to derive {\it all} the proper (anti-)BRST as well as (anti-)co-BRST symmetry transformations for our present theory of the 4D Abelian 2-form gauge theory which is described by the coupled (but equivalent) Lagrangian densities (cf. Sec.
-1 below).
+The purpose of our present investigation is to derive the {\it proper} (anti-)BRST transformations for the 4$D$ Abelian 2-form gauge theory {\it without} using the HC (which is primarily mathematical in nature).
+The results of our present endeavor, however, lend support emphatically to the preciseness of the results that have been obtained by using mathematically elegant and powerful HC (see, e.g. [4, 5, 17]).
+Furthermore, we derive the proper (i.e. off-shell nilpotent and absolutely anticommuting) set of (anti-)co-BRST symmetry transformations which is a completely {\it novel} result in our present investigation.
+We exploit, in our present endeavor, the (anti-)chiral superfields (defined on the (4, 1)-dimensional super-submanifolds of the general (4, 2)-dimensional supermanifold) and invoke the (anti-)BRST and (anti-)co-BRST invariant restrictions (BRSTIRs and CBRSTIRs) on the (anti-)chiral superfields to derive {\it all} the proper (anti-)BRST as well as (anti-)co-BRST symmetry transformations for our present 4$D$ Abelian 2-form gauge theory.
+We further emphasize that we have {\it not} used the restrictions on the (anti-)chiral superfields that have their origin in the {\it mathematical} HC which has already been used to derive only the (anti-)BRST symmetries within the framework of {\it usual} superfield formalism in our earlier work [17].

-The highlight of our present endeavor is the simplicity and generality of our technique which is useful in the derivation of nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations.
-We provide the geometrical basis for the nilpotency property which is equivalent to two successive translations of the superfields, derived after the application of BRSTIRs as well as CBRSTIRs, along the Grassmannian directions of the super-submanifolds of the general (4, 2)-dimensional supermanifold on which our 4D ordinary (anti-)BRST and (anti-)co-BRST invariant 4D Abelian 2-form gauge theory is generalized.
+The central result of our present endeavor is the simplicity and generality of our technique which is useful in the derivation of nilpotent (anti-) BRST as well as (anti-)co-BRST symmetry transformations.
+We provide the geometrical basis for the nilpotency property which is equivalent to two successive translations of the superfields (derived after the application of BRSTIRs as well as CBRSTIRs) along the Grassmannian directions of the super-submanifolds of the general (4, 2)-dimensional supermanifold (on which our 4$D$ ordinary (anti-)BRST and (anti-)co-BRST invariant Abelian 2-form gauge theory is generalized).
 We also furnish the geometrical interpretation for the (anti-)BRST as well as (anti-)co-BRST invariance of the appropriate Lagrangian densities of our present theory.
+The proof of the absolute anticommutativity property of the conserved fermionic charges is a completely {\it novel} observation within the framework of augmented version of (anti-)chiral superfield approach to BRST formalism where {\it only} the (anti-)chiral expansions for the superfields have been taken into account.
+In fact, this (i.e. the proof of the absolute anticommutativity of the (anti-)BRST charges) is the {\it highlight} of our present work on the (anti-)chiral superfield approach to BRST formalism.